-3 Hutchins especially wishes to steer cognitive science away from the model of cognition as problem solver.
+10 Hutchins especially wishes to steer cognitive science away from the model of cognition as problem solver.
 In its place, he offers a model of distributed cognition, in which cognitive activity arises from the interaction of individuals with their environment.
 Environmental interaction relies heavily upon cultural models and the available representations for describing that environment.
 A focus upon representations and the ability to translate between them resonates with discussions in the sociology of knowledge as well.
 Meaning and cognition arise through the translation of representational forms into other forms and models, both external and internal.
 For a useful introduction and overview of these issues within a sociology of knowledge framework, see Jules-Rosette (2004).

-4 Although I focus upon the image of the diagram in this essay, I do not seek to privilege this representational form over written prose or spoken language.
-Rather, I support a descriptive model in which multiple modes of communication are used to approach a single topic.
-The diagram, in this regard, five distinct moments of communication.5 The moments of Encoding and Decoding are "determinate" moments in comparison to the privileged position of the discursive form of the message (labeled in the figure by "Programme as 'meaningful' discourse") (Hall, 1990, p.
+In order to demonstrate how diagrams utilize spatial organization as an abstract machine, I offer Stuart Hall's famous image of "Encoding/decoding" (1990, see Figure 1).
+The diagram summarizes the first half of Hall's (1990) article in a simple image, which can then be referred to as Hall later suggests three possible positions of the encoding/ decoding relation.11 Hall's image introduces a structured trajectory with five distinct moments of communication.12 The moments of Encoding and Decoding are "determinate" moments in comparison to the privileged position of the discursive form of the message (labeled in the figure by "Programme as 'meaningful' discourse") (Hall, 1990, p.
 129).
 The graphic diagram reflects this priority by situating the determinate moments beneath the privileged position.
 More importantly, however, isolating the encoding and decoding moments highlights that their respective meaning structures (labeled "meaning structures 1" and "meaning structures 2") do not constitute a direct identity.
 Rather, the degree of symmetry between these distinct moments relates the degree of understanding between sender, who occupies the knowledge frameworks in the initial position, and receiver, who constructs the knowledge frameworks of the final position.
 The model graphically challenges the study of communication with a new research agenda: compare degrees of symmetry and asymmetry between the encoding and decoding positions.
 In doing so, suggests Hall, scholars may better approximate exactly what is being communicated by a specific meaningful program.